bchugg/bchugg.github.io/_research_notes/sde_ito_lemma.md

 layout: note
 date: "2022-02-07"
 title: "Itô Processes and The Fundamental Theorem of Stochastic Calculus"
+description: "Part II of the exploration of stochastic calculus and the Itô integral"
 status: published
+image: /assets/writing_images/brownian_motion.gif
 ---

 <p class='title'>Itô Processes and The Fundamental Theorem of Stochastic Calculus</p>